 Then, as can be seen in Figure 9, to investigate the first postulate, I change the level of RPC in Country b to a lower level, 0.2, while keeping other initial values unchanged.
 The ODE output yields a similar result.
 The levels of conflict and economy in Country a do not change.
 However, the relatively low RPC in Country b causes a decrease in the level of the economy at a higher speed.
 As a result, the number of refugees first increases, then decreases.
-The line even reaches to a negative value, which means that the refugees go back to Country a, and the level of conflict in Country b is higher than that of Country a.
+The line even reaches to a negative value, which means that the refugees go back to Country a from Country b, because Country b's economy is worse than that of Country a, and the level of conflict in Country b is higher than that of Country a.